ShiyuFan0820/CSLearningNote/DailyPractice/20240111_csv_and_pandas_library.md

 [Python Daily Practice -- Map Game (Click to watch the video)](https://youtu.be/pAmmX2WsfeE)

+_Note: I tried serval ways to move the input window to the upper left corner, but it still in the middle of the Turtle screen, I will leave this issue for now :(._

 **Collapse the exercise into small blocks:**

 1. Download an empty map from the internet.